s6hib/Chore-Tracker-API/docs/APISpec.md

 **Endpoint:** `POST /create_chore`

-**Description:** Creates a new chore and assigns it to a roommate with priority, location, frequency, duration(mins) and due date.
+**Description:** Creates a new chore with priority, location, frequency, duration (mins) and due date.

 **Request Body:**